I recently killed my Facebook page only to realize that LinkedIn is the fresh hell of my life.

 Eighty-five percent of the population of St. Thomas is black, their ancestors brought to the West Indies to slave away in the sugar cane fields of the English, Danish and French colonizers.
 To this day, Caribbean people are notorious for their Creole and patois, what sounds to the Anglo ear like a defiantly, quixotically ungrammatic and confusing mish-mash of low, broken English or French and pure, joyous linguistic imagination.
 The slave trade was even more brutal there, as the year-round growing season and the proximity to the high seas routes between mainland America and Africa meant that colonizers could work a slave until he or she dropped dead, then get a fresh-off-the-boat replacement.
 Enslaved men were as plenteous as fish at a fish market.
 Their business model therefore did not involve the regeneration of and forming of family networks among the slaves, as in the American South.

-A very sweet, grandmotherly West Indian supervisor I had at this resort once pulled out a sepia-toned picture of our CEO visiting the resort that she had saved on her phone.
+I had at this resort a very sweet, grandmotherly West Indian supervisor named Judith.
+Once Judith pulled out a sepia-toned picture of our CEO visiting the resort that she had saved on her phone.
 In it, he is an old white man at the apex of a geese-like formation of smiling, crisply uniformed black hotel workers on a staircase.
 I had told her I had a bad night (the guests were rough, and the service I gave was not smooth), and she showed me this photo as an act of inspiration, as if to say that we are all equally valued on this plantation, err, resort.
 She has been loyal to this job and this man for almost thirty years, and she was making less money than I was but carrying more responsibility because she was a non-tipped hourly worker.
 She probably made somewhere around $26,000 annually.
 Dr. Martin Luther King was assassinated while he was helping to organize a labor campaign for sanitation workers.
 By serve he did not mean buffalo wings and pina coladas.
 He did not mean that at all.

 In stealing this quote, the general manager left out the last two parts, the heart full of grace and the soul generated by love part.
 Not accidentally.